garrandall/popular-music-data/tracks/a-night-to-remember-shalamar.md

 We're together
 And it keeps me so excited
 To think of
-What the power of love can do, ooh
+What the power of love can do, oh
 And I`m filled with a love
 That`s oh, so tender